New recycling arrangements in Longley Road

 - Medical and care staff can park in visitor spaces or, when necessary, near the houses they are visiting provided they display a formal notice issued by their organisation.

 - Commercial vehicles are not allowed to be parked on the development unless temporarily in relation to work for residents.
+None may be asked between 7.00pm and 7.00am.
 Where possible, please advise vehicles visiting for such purposes to park in visitor spaces and provide them with your visitor permit.

 We hope this reminder will help residents avoid receiving parking fines and also free up some of the visitor spaces which are being blocked on a fairly permanent basis by some residents.

-This is a never-ending hot topic (if it’s possible to have such a thing) but one on which the GPRA, CPM, Grange Management and Linden have been working together to try to resolve some of the major issues, many of which have featured in our newsletters.
+This is a never-ending hot topic (if it’s possible to have such a thing) but one on which the GPRA, CPM, Grange Management and Drew Smith have been working together to try to resolve some of the major issues, many of which have featured in our newsletters.

 Controlled areas of resident parking were designed as desirable alternatives to the type of free-for-all that blights other parts of the city.